Frequently Asked Questions

 MCAT Option: Yes, your pre-requisite courses can come from any combination of post-secondary work (undergraduate or graduate studies).

-If we only have 29 upper division credits but are due to complete the 30 for the adjusted GPA, can we still apply?
+If we only have 29 upper division units but are due to complete the 30 for the adjusted GPA, can we still apply?

-On the Transcript Entry page of the application, you must enter your entire transcript from the single four-year undergraduate degree you are using to apply to the MD program.
+On the Transcript Entry page of the application, you must enter all courses from the single four-year undergraduate degree you are using to apply to the MD program.
 This applies to all applicants, regardless of admission option.

-For the GPA only option, if we have taken the MCAT is it considered or looked at?
+For the GPA option, if we have taken the MCAT is it considered or looked at?

-Do the grades after graduation count the Adjusted GPA?
+Do the grades after graduation or after submission count towards the adjusted GPA?

 Your Adjusted GPA calculation is constructed from the single undergraduate degree that you are using to apply for admission.
 If you are applying during the final year of your undergraduate program, you may only use courses that are complete at the time of application for your GPA calculation.
 Your final courses (incomplete at the time of application) will not be considered.
 However, if you receive an offer of admission, you must submit your final transcripts to demonstrate that you have completed your degree.